sparkfun/SparkFun_BlueSMiRF-v2/docs/javascript/README.md

 javascript directory
 ====================
-This folder should contain the files for the custom javascript that is enabled in the product documentation
+This folder should contain the files for scripts to be included for the webpage